aubundy/notes/Jr to Sr Developer/performance.md

 ## Optimizing Code

+- Only load what's needed (use code splitting and [tree shaking](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/tree-shaking/))
+- Avoid blocking main thread
+- Avoid memory leaks
+- Avoid multiple rerendering

 We can use Chrome DevTools -> Performance tab to analyze the parsing and compiling of our code.
 This tool will give us a timelime of the code that runs on our page.

 - Green line is first paint.
 - Blue line is DOMContentLoaded event
 - Dark Green line is first contentful paint
-- Red line is load event
+- Red line is load event (clean up event listeners)
 - Black line is largest contentful paint

 The Summary tab gives us a circle chart showing the time to load scripts, run scripts (parse and compile), render content, and paint content.